-The Trustee's policy is not to hold any employer-related investments as defined in the Pensions Act 1995 and the Occupational Pension Schemes (Investment) Regulations 2005 except where the Fund invests in collective investment schemes that may hold employer-related investments.
-In this case, the total exposure to employer-related investments is not expected to exceed 5% of the Fund's total asset value.
+The Trustee's policy is not to hold any employer-related investments as defined in the Pensions Act 1995 and the Occupational Pension Schemes (Investment) Regulations 2005 except where the Fund invests in collective investment Schemes that may hold employer-related investments.
+In this case, the total exposure to employer-related investments will not exceed 5% of the Fund's total asset value.
 The Trustee will monitor this on an ongoing basis to ensure compliance.